Ernest P. Worrell: Scrapped films

 In 1990, seven Ernest films were reported to be in development.
-Coke Sams said in 2011 that Ernest Spaced Out may have gotten as far as a film treatment.
+According to a 2011 interview with Coke Sams, one film, Ernest Spaced Out may have gotten as far as a film treatment.
 Sams said about the film, "I believe that was kind of a Lost in Space epic.
 It seems like there were astronauts and maybe a space capsule."

 Soon after the release of Ernest Goes to Camp, several more films were being contemplated, including Ernest the Bellhop and Ernest in Paradise.

 Sams said a script had been written for Ernest and the Voodoo Curse: "We went back to the Abbott & Costello Meet Frankenstein kind of thing.
 It had a really bad guy and happened on an island like Hawaii. ...
 So we had Voodoo and a high priest.
 It was like the idiot version of Raiders of the Lost Ark.
 We had lines of zombies, Voodoo potions, and Ernest pretending to be a zombie.
 Ernest and the Voodoo Curse actually was pretty funny.
 There was a woman in it, who had one blue eye and one brown eye.
 She was supposed to be the woman of Ernest's dreams.
 Of course, she would have nothing to do with him."

-By 2003, Jim Varney's IMDb biography page stated that he had died before he could finish filming a tenth Ernest film, titled Ernest the Pirate, which had been stated to be scheduled for release in 2000.
-In November 2011, Sams said the film never existed.
-Varney had actually been in consideration for a role in the 1999 film Pirates of the Plain.
+Varney had been in consideration for a role in the 1999 film Pirates of the Plain.

-Parodies

-Ernest has been parodied in numerous television series, including Beavis and Butt-Head, Family Guy and The Simpsons.
-Some of the "fake" Ernest films from The Simpsons include Ernest Needs a Kidney, Ernest vs. the Pope, Ernest Goes to Broadway, Ernest Goes Straight to Video, and Ernest Goes Somewhere Cheap (footage from Ernest Goes Somewhere Cheap was shown in the episode "Cape Feare", in which Ernest is seen in a public library with Vern and gets his head stuck in a toilet).
-In the Family Guy episode "Road to Rhode Island", Peter remembers the time he went to Blockbuster two minutes before closing and was forced to choose between Ernest Goes to the Beach and Ernest Doesn't Go to the Beach.

-In the Beavis and Butt-Head episode "At the Movies," the boys are watching Ernest at the drive-in.
-Ernest is inside the Statue of Liberty and comes across a door with a sign that reads "DO NOT ENTER".
-However, Ernest misreads it as "donut entry" and opens the door, falling through the statue's nose.
-Other TV shows that have referenced the Ernest movies include ALF, Saved by the Bell, Mystery Science Theater 3000, Kenan & Kel, The Nanny, How I Met Your Mother, The Big Bang Theory, Teen Titans Go, Paradise PD, and many more.

-He has recently been spoofed by Arkansas-based spokesman John Lee in television commercials for Englert Leaf Guard gutters.
+Cancelled reboot

+In October 2012, a reboot was announced tentatively titled Son of Ernest, following Ernest's long lost son.
+Dan Ewan was set to write the script with John Cherry, Coke Sams and Clarke Gallivan set to produce for Ruckusfilm.
+Kentucky comedian Billy Crank, who had often cosplayed as Ernest, was unofficially anointed by John Cherry himself to take over the role of Ernest's son in the film.
+The project was scrapped by September 2013.